 The recombinant-DNA approach involves experimental ingenuity and detailed knowledge of the DNA molecule.
 It begins with an attack on DNA by the proteins called restriction enzymes, which are isolated from bacteria.
-The enzyme attack breaks the double chain graphs.
+The enzyme attack breaks the double chain

+BACTERIOPHAGE φ X174 AND ITS DNA are portrayed in this pair of electron micrographs.
 The virus infects the common intestinal bacterium Escherichia coli.
-In the micrograph at left, made by Jack D. Griffith of the Stanford University School of Medicine and Andrew Staehelin of the University of Colorado, two φ X174 particles are seen attached to surface of an E. coli cell.
+In the micrograph at left, made by Jack D. Griffith of the Stanford University School of Medicine and Andrew Stachelin of the University of Colorado, two φ X174 particles are seen attached to surface of an E. coli cell.
 In micrograph at right, made by Griffith, the DNA molecules of two φ X174 viruses are seen in their double-strand form; each molecule is about 18,000 angstroms long.